harshit-stas/Diwali-sales/README.md

-Sure, here's a sample README for your code:

 # Outlier Analysis

 This project provides a script for performing an outlier analysis on a dataset.
 The script loads a dataset, cleans it, performs an outlier analysis on a specified column, and removes the outliers.